jamieparfet/jamieparfet.github.io/_posts/2020-02-04-burp-suite-configuration.md

 ---

 # Target Scope Generator
 I created this client-side target scope generator in order to save time configuring the proper scope for an engagement.
 If your target scope contains dozens or even hundreds of domains and URLs, enter them here and click `Generate`.
-It will insert the results into the `include` section of the <a href="#sample-scope-options">sample scope</a> options I included further down.
+It will insert the results into the `include` list of the <a href="#sample-scope-options">sample scope</a> options I included further down.
 You can also edit those sample options (only the "exclude" portion) and then click `Generate` in order to have your target scope combined with your custom "exclude" options.

 > *This may only work for domains and URLs that resemple the sample text.
 I have not tested URLs containing query strings.*